SoftwareAG/c8y-docs/content/reference/notifications-bundle/concepts.md

 [Shared consumer tokens](../TODO/#shared-tokens) can be used to support cases where a topic's message rate is higher than the rate a single consumer can process them.

 {{< c8y-admon-caution >}}
+It is important to manage consumers carefully, only creating (connecting) them if they are to be active, and unsubscribing them if they are no longer needed or not needed for long periods.

-A consumer is created in the messaging-service when a client bearing a token with a given 'subscriber' name connects for the first time.
+A consumer resource is created in the messaging-service when a client bearing a token with a given 'subscriber' name connects for the first time.
 That consumer will exist indefinitely or until explicitly [unsubscribed](https://{{<domain-c8y>}}/api/{{< c8y-current-version >}}/#operation/postNotificationTokenUnsubscribeResource).
-While they exist, consumers each have a backlog of the topic messages that they haven't consumed.
+While they exist, consumers each have a backlog of the topic messages that they have not yet consumed.
-If a consumer is not connected and receiving notification messages as they are generated, that backlog will grow, costing storage resource.
+If a consumer is not consuming a topic's notification messages promptly as they are generated, that consumer's backlog will grow, costing storage resource.
 The higher the topic's notification rate is, the quicker those costs will increase.
-It is therefore important to manage consumers carefully, only creating (connecting) them if they are to be active, and unsubscribing them if they are no longer needed or not needed for long periods.
 {{< /c8y-admon-caution >}}